johannesvollmer/exrs/README.md

 ### Current Status

+> [!TIP]
+> MSRV Note: This crate is now on Rust `1.70.0`.
+If you want to use the
+> newest version of `exrs` with an older Rust version, you can still do that:
+> By specifying a version `half = "2.1.0"` in your project, the crate will work with Rust `1.59.0`.

 This library has matured quite a bit, but should still be considered incomplete.
 For example, deep data and DWA compression algorithms are not supported yet.

 If you encounter an exr file that cannot be opened by this crate but should be, please leave an issue on this repository, containing the image file.

-The focus is set on supporting all feature and correctness; some performance optimizations are to be done.
+The focus is set on supporting all feature and correctness;
+some performance optimizations are to be done.

 __What we can do:__